tegbessou/tasting/README.md

 To see this mail go to: https://mailcatcher.du-vin-des-amis.docker

 ## Refactoring DDD
-Challenge identity from each entity
 Challenge the entity structure
 => reflect if I can group some value object in other value object more global

-Challenge for user the usage of id to store it in database, maybe use email everywhere because it's the identity of the user Reflect if I can use value object in command and query
+Challenge for user the usage of id to store it in database, maybe use email everywhere because it's the identity of the user

-Update all event to add timestamps, use value object (because domain event)

-Create module in inventory context to separate grape varieties, bottle and invitation.

-Create domain service for all check before creation.

-Check if I can store the bottle name in tasting instead of id, and if the bottle is updated then we dispatch an event to update all tasting

 /!\ Important change to do
 One repository for an aggregate root